mcneel/rhino.inside/Autodesk/Revit/doc/rhinopython-in-revit.md

 # Writing Python in Rhino within Revit

 This guide is about writing a custom Python component in Grasshopper while running Rhino.inside Revit.
+This sample component will create a sphere with Rhino and then draw it in Revit.

 ##<img src="images/Python.png" width="35px"> Rhino.Python editor